89 Riding Mower Brands, 38 U.S. Mower Manufactures, | The Complete List Of Who Makes What Riding Mower, Lawn Tractor, Garden Tractor, Zero Turns

 - Husqvarna Commercial: Husqvarna Commercial.
 This is a new line of well designed heavy duty machines.
 If you have a large lawn seriously take a look at the 61 inch.
 Like The Yard Shark it has huge tires and a light footprint making it an ideal residential mower.

-- Dixon: Dixon Arguably the best “homeowner” zero-turn.
+- Dixon: Dixon The name has been discontinued.
 The Husqvarna residential and landowner series came from this great line.

 - Poulan: Poulan.com.